 Job’s Suffering

 Job’s suffering shows that the life of faith is not insulated from loss.
 He was faithful and still faced devastation.
 Yet the narrative insists that God’s purposes reach deeper than our immediate understanding.
-The speeches, the silence, and finally the voice from the whirlwind all testify that why God allows suffering and divine wisdom is wider than our sight.
+The speeches, the silence, and finally the voice from the whirlwind all testify that why God allows suffering

-Watch the journey unfold.
+Look at his journey.
 Job mourns honestly (Job 2:8-10), challenges faulty comfort, and brings his case straight to God.
 In the end, God does not present a ledger.
 He presents Himself.
 The restoration of Job’s fortunes is real, but the truer restoration is relational—a renewed awe and intimacy.
 For us, that means hope is not merely about outcomes; it is about presence.

 Along the way, we also learn to be careful with our explanations.
 The friends tried to solve grief like a puzzle.
 God invites us to sit, to listen, and to reverence mystery.
 When answers are partial, love can still be whole.